Noah-Wallace/GenBot/README.md

 1. User uploads multiple research papers (PDFs, docs)
 2. Backend extracts text using PyMuPDF/docx parser
 3. Chunks are created and embedded using `all-MiniLM-L6-v2`
-4. FAISS finds most relevant text chunks
+4. ChromaDB finds most relevant text chunks
 5. Context + question are passed to Groq’s GPT model
 6. Answer is rendered on a clean, interactive UI